 Color: Yellowish tan to dark brown

-How to recognize: Recognizable by the large claws in front and the long, narrow tail tipped by a stinger.
+How to Recognize: Recognizable by the large claws in front and the long, narrow tail tipped by a stinger.

-Habitat: Under debris, or woodpiles on the soil, within clutter in storage areas.
+Habitat: Under debris, or woodpiles on the soil, within the clutter in storage areas.
 Damper areas may also be an attraction to many of them.

 Behavior: Nocturnal predators that feed on other animals, using their stinger to subdue their prey.
 To humans, their sting can be painful, but their venom poses few health concerns.